 New APIs: Suspense, client-side, and server-side

+React 18 introduces several features allowing for concurrent states.
+It is useful for weak devices and poor connections.
 While a user waits to load content, the Suspense API lets them know that the content is on the way.
-The Suspense API allows developers to create apps that have more responsive UI and take less browser capacity.
+The Suspense API allows developers to create apps that have a more responsive UI and require less browser capacity.
 In the latest version, Suspense works best with transitions.

 The new client methods show when React recovers from errors.
 On the server side, new APIs streamline the Suspense processes on the server.
-The renderToString method still works but is not recommended to use.
+The renderToString method still works but is not recommended for use.

 New strict mode behaviors